 You’ll get fast speeds with Suddenlink, but it has some of the highest price increases of any internet provider, so be prepared to see your bill more than double after a year.

 This score is based off of the 3 plans Suddenlink has available

 3.15 / 5

 Suddenlink, which is owned by Altice, primarily services rural areas that don’t have a lot of options for high-speed internet.
-Suddenlink does provide fast internet speeds, with plans of 200 Mbps, 400 Mbps and 1000 Mbps available.
+Suddenlink does provide fast internet speeds, with plans of 100 Mbps, 300 Mbps, 500 Mbps and 1G available.

 But you’ll pay a steep price for that speed.
-While Suddenlink’s plans start out reasonably priced in year one, they increase by $70/mo. in year two.
-That means for Suddenlink’s cheapest plan, your bill will go from $30/mo. all the way up to $100/mo. after 12 months.
-That said, all of Suddenlink’s plans include a $100 bonus Visa card, so the high price is mitigated somewhat.
+While Suddenlink’s plans start out reasonably priced in year one, they increase by $60/mo. in year two.
+That means for Suddenlink’s cheapest plan, your bill will go from $29.99/mo. all the way up to $90/mo. after 12 months.

 How we scored internet providers